Knut Eriksson: Family

-Canute married his cloistered fiancée after his ascension to power.
-The name of his wife is unknown but sometimes taken to be Cecilia Johansdotter of Sweden.
+Knut married his cloistered fiancée after his ascension to power.
+The name of his wife is unknown but sometimes taken to be Cecilia Johansdotter.
 She gave birth to several children of which one was appointed heir to the throne with the consent of the grandees of the kingdom.
 At a later time she became seriously ill.
 In her agony she promised before God to observe celibacy if she recovered.
-Canute agreed in order to console her.
+Knut agreed in order to console her.
 In fact she survived and entered a monastery.
-However, Canute wrote a letter to Pope Celestine III in 1193, asking to be allowed to take up married life.
+However, Knut wrote a letter to Pope Celestine III in 1193, asking to be allowed to take up married life.
 The reason was that he must cooperate with his wife's relative to fight the pagans, and evade the libel of his enemies.
 The outcome of his request is not clear.